 Light enters the refractor telescope at the upper end, where it is refracted (bent) as it passes through the lens.
 In the optical tube, light travels in a straight path through a vacuum.
 The light focuses on a single point (called focal point) at the bottom of the telescope.

-The image is magnified with the set of the eyepiece lens.
+In telescope, the image is magnified with the set of the eyepiece lens.
 Lens at the eyepiece sends the rays to the eye as parallel rays.

-Refractors are very rugged and sturdy — it is hard for the optics to come out of the alignment.
+Refracting telescopes are very rugged and sturdy — it is hard for the optics to come out of the alignment.
 Because of a long tube, the eyepiece is at the lower end of the telescope, meaning that for comfortable viewing, a high tripod is required.

 Chromatic aberration in a regular lens - refracting telescope(Source: Synthesis of high refractive index materials for manufacturing apochromatic lens by 3D printing - Scientific Figure on ResearchGate.
 Available from: https://www.researchgate.net/figure/Chromatic-aberration-in-a-regular-lens_fig2_321017277 [accessed 28 Oct, 2019])

 In the 17th century, they used to build telescopes with very long tubes — a very long focal length of a telescope diminishes chromatic aberration.

 In a modern refracting telescope, an achromatic or apochromatic lens is added to reduce chromatic aberration.

 Refracting telescopes are great for lunar and planetary observations.
 This type of telescope produces high-contrast images that are great for observing the Moon and planets, but there is not enough light-gathering power for observing the “deep-sky objects” such as nebulas and galaxies.